Dropshipping tools

 The more expensive your Shopify plan is, the more features it offers.
 Plus, you can upgrade or downgrade your plan at any time.
 Shopify is currently offering an exclusive limited time offer during which you pay only $1/month for a 3-month trial.

-Amazon offers 2 pricing plans:
+Amazon offers 2 price plans:

 Individual sellers: $0.99 per item sold.
 This plan only allows you to add new products to Amazon's product catalog and use Fulfillment by Amazon if you wish.
 According to Amazon, this plan is suitable for sellers who are testing what they sell.

-$39.99 per month.
+Professional Sellers: $39.99 per month.
 With this plan, you get access to more advanced tools such as API integration, on-site advertising tools or adding multiple users.

 In addition to paying for Amazon plans, you also have to pay additional sales fees such as referral fees and fulfillment fees.